ishaan-jamdar/html-recipes/README.md

 # html-recipes
 Website which contains food recipes.
-Made using various basic elements in HTML.
+Made with various basic elements in HTML.